 But just before he was bound, Prometheus did manage to bestow one final gift upon humanity: he gave them Hope, the only thing that could possibly make bearable the suffering which Zeus had inflicted upon them.

 Although Zeus would never take it upon himself to relieve said suffering, he and the rest of the gods on Mount Olympus would eventually come to look more kindly on the race of mortals below who had been so grievously humbled by the contents of Pandora’s jar.
-The one of the gods’ number who would take them most to heart — and who for this very reason will become the most important of all the gods for our story — would be the one named Apollo, the god of art, music, poetry, archery, healing, rationality, and truth.
+The one of the gods’ number who would take men most to heart — and who for this very reason will become the most important of all the gods for our story — would be the one named Apollo, the god of art, music, poetry, archery, healing, rationality, and truth.
 And also, the god of prophecy, who would consult often with the Fates on behalf of men.

 “Joyfully would I receive your children,” replied Delos, “for it is true that I am ill-spoken-of among men, whereas thus I should become very greatly honored.
 But they say that Apollo will be one who is very haughty and will greatly lord it among gods and men all over the fruitful earth.
-I greatly fear in heart and spirit that as soon as he sees the light of the sun, he will scorn this island — for truly I have but a hard, rocky soil.
+I fear that as soon as he sees the light of the sun, he will scorn this island — for truly I have but a hard, rocky soil.
 He will go to another land such as will please him, there to make his temple.
-Yet if you will but dare to swear a great oath, goddess, that here first he will build a glorious temple, then let him afterward make temples among all men.”
+Yet if you will but dare to swear an oath, goddess, that here first he will build a glorious temple, then let him afterward make temples among all men.”
 So, Leto promised that her son would make his first temple on Delos in return for the island’s protection.

 Leto’s labor with the twins was long and difficult.
 For nine days she groaned in agony.
 Even the gods on Mount Olympus heard her sufferings and were moved to come and attend to her, with the exception only of the implacable Hera.
 At last, on the ninth day, Artemis and then Apollo burst forth into the sunlight before the other gods.
 “The lyre and the curved bow shall ever be dear to me,” Apollo said, “and I shall declare to men the unfailing will of Zeus.”
 Thus he stated his intention to be a god of music and archery, among other things — and to be the special friend of the mortal beings known as men.
 Because men would need to be able to find the temple he now raised on Delos, he anchored the floating island to the seafloor in the position where it still stands to this day.